canada-ca/open-source-logiciel-libre/en/guides/using-open-source-software.md

 ### Licenses

 All open source software licensed under an [Open Source Initiative approved license](https://opensource.org/licenses) can be used as long as its use is compliant with its terms and conditions.
-Consult with your legal team if you are not sure.

-Use in web service may require release of source code; proper analysis of obligations are required. (e.g. AGPL-like implications)
+Using open source software without modifications internally (within the Governemnt of Canada) and for public facing applications is not considered distribution and does not require that code be shared back.

 ### Evaluation